MuvvalaKaran/symbolic_synthesis/README.md

 docker system df # which can show disk usage and 'Build Cache' docker image prune # add -f or --force to not prompt for confirmation docker container prune # add -f or --force to not prompt for confirmation docker builder prune # remove docker build cache
 ```

-**Note, above commands will permanently remove exisiting images and container.
+**Note, above commands will permanently remove existing images and container.
 Run at your own risk.**

 ### Display issues

 Install x11 using the `sudo apt-get install xorg openbox` command and run `xhost +` in a terminal to enable GUI forwarding.
-This helps visualize the RVIZ simulation running from within the docker container.
+This enables visualizing the RVIZ simulation from within the docker container.
 Please refer to [ServerGUI](https://help.ubuntu.com/community/ServerGUI) for more info.

 Additionally run the docker container with explicit instruction of X11 forwarding, like